brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 Bocas del Toro is a lively archipelago of jungle-covered islands, where backpackers hop between beaches, coral reefs, and overwater hostels.
 The islands were a pirate hub, then had a banana boom, and now suvive off tourism and conservation.
 The area gets hit hard by storms and was rebuilding while we were there.
 Every hostel in Panama offers *'free breakfast'* in the form of pancake powder.
 We ate a lot of pancakes while this was still novel.
 Long walks across the island brought us to nice beaches, a pool, yet another pizza, and cheap bottles of Cerveza Panama by the sunset.

 One day we did a boat trip around Zapatilla Island.
 This included snorkelling at places like Dolphin Bay and Starfish Beach, seeing sloths and turtles, and exploring small islands for hours.
 Some had trails, others were just rings of beach where you could wander and find natural pools or quiet ocean all to yourself.
 They were likely the most picturesque beaches I'd ever seen.
 Back in Bocas we watched a local parade, sang terrible karaoke, and played darts equally badly.
-Then boated back to the mainland to catch a bus.
+Then boated back to the mainland to catch our bus.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca22.jpeg">